King Solomon's Mines (1985 film): Reception

-Box Office
+Box office

-The film earned $5 million in its opening weekend.
-The film overperformed in every single media market in Alabama, Tennessee, North Carolina, South Carolina, Georgia, Indiana, Wisconsin as well as some media markets in southeastern Minnesota.
-That overperformance was largely attributed to the Cannon Group, Inc. overspending on marketing in those media markets before reining in their own spending.
-The overperformance at the box office in those media markets allowed the film to not only make all of the production money back, but to go even further and make several million dollars in profit for the Cannon Group.
+The film grossed $5 million in its opening weekend from 1,122 screens, ranking number one at the US box office.
+The film overperformed in every single market in Alabama, Tennessee, North Carolina, South Carolina, Georgia, Indiana, Wisconsin as well as some markets in southeastern Minnesota.
+That overperformance was largely attributed to The Cannon Group, Inc. overspending on marketing in those media markets before reining in their own spending.
+The overperformance at the box office in those markets allowed the film to not only make all of the production money back, but to go even further and make several million dollars in profit for the Cannon Group.

 Critical

-King Solomon's Mines holds a 13% approval rating at Rotten Tomatoes with an average rating of 3.7/10.
-On Metacritic the film has a weighted average score of 29 out of 100, based on 5 critics, indicating "generally unfavorable reviews".
+King Solomon's Mines holds an 8% approval rating at Rotten Tomatoes from thirteen reviews with an average rating of 3.7/10.
+On Metacritic the film has a weighted average score of 29 out of 100, based on five critics, indicating "generally unfavorable" reviews.
 Though it made a profit, the film was panned by critics, many of whom felt it was not as good as the 1950 film version with Stewart Granger and Deborah Kerr.
 The film "did significantly better with general audiences than it did with critics" as audiences were "far more forgiving a movie that was 'intended' to be extremely cheesy" while professional critics "correctly pointed out that it wasn't nearly as good as the Stewart Granger version of the same movie, while failing to acknowledge that it wasn't supposed to be as good, and at no point took itself seriously as movie."

-It was nominated for two Razzie Awards, including Worst Supporting Actor for Herbert Lom and Worst Musical Score for Goldsmith.
+It was nominated for two Golden Raspberry Awards, including Worst Supporting Actor for Herbert Lom and Worst Musical Score for Goldsmith at the 6th Golden Raspberry Awards.